tomcatmanager/tomcatmanager/docs/interactive.rst

 This file uses the `TOML <https://toml.io/>`_ file format.
 Create a table called ``settings``, and use key/value pairs to set values for any of the available settings.
-These settings are applied when the application first runs, and after you finish editing the config file.
-My config file contains:
+These settings are applied when the application first runs, and applied again after you finish editing the config file.
+Here's an example of settings in the config file:

 .. code-block:: toml